MOARdV/AvionicsSystems/README.md

 Since it is important to have *something* to look at before deciding to adopt this mod for IVA development, there are IVAs included in this package:

-* The stock Mk 1 Command Pod (pictured above), which demonstrates a retro-NASA style stripped-down IVA suitable for suborbital or short orbital flights.
+* The stock Mk 1 v2 Command Pod (pictured above), which demonstrates a retro-NASA style stripped-down IVA suitable for suborbital or short orbital flights.
+* The original Mk 1 Command Pod IVA is still included, since the original pod and IVA are still available (as of KSP 1.5.0).
 * The stock Mk 1-3 Command Pod, which includes a more complete retro-NASA IVA for the center seat (with stock props still in place on the rest of the panel).
 * The MRK DM command pod, part of the [Commonwealth Rockets](https://forum.kerbalspaceprogram.com/index.php?/topic/164365-13-commonwealth-rockets-tea-powered-spaceflight-in-development/) mod.
 This command pod demonstrates a modern partial-glass cockpit design good for activity around Kerbin and its moons.